Colorado River Timeline

 Drought Contingency Plan Signing

-Water officials from all seven Colorado River Basin states joined representatives from the Department of the Interior and Bureau of Reclamation May 20, 2019, to sign drought contingency plans for the Upper and Lower Colorado River basins.
+Water officials from the Colorado River Basin states joined representatives from the Department of the Interior and Bureau of Reclamation May 20, 2019, to sign drought contingency plans for the Upper and Lower Colorado River basins.
 These plans are designed to reduce risks from ongoing drought and protect the Colorado River.
 The Upper and Lower Colorado River basin states have developed contingency plans both independently and collaboratively.
 The product of these discussions is five documents that comprise the Drought Contingency Plan for the Colorado River.
 Photo credit Bureau of Reclamation

 They include: